nasriyasoftware/Overwatch/README.md

 const fileWatcher = await overwatch.watchFile('src/config.json');
 ```

-### 2. Listening to events
+### 2. Handling events
-You can attach a general listener for all change events:
+You can attach a general handler for all change events:

 ```ts
 // Handles all the watcher's events